Display historical information about the HTCondor pool

 Contact the specified central manager instead of the local one.

 Display the information in an alternate format for timing, which presents timestamps since the Unix epoch.
-This argument only affects the display of resoursequery, resgroupquery, userquery, usergroupquery, and ckptquery.
+This argument only affects the display of resoursequery, resgroupquery, userquery, and usergroupquery.

 condor_stats will exit with a status value of 0 (zero) upon success, and it will exit with the value 1 (one) upon failure.